Alumsdesigns/davinaleilaniblooms/README.md

 *Note some images may have been renamed or deleted as the project evolves

 ## Acknowledgements
-- Thanks to Devina and the DVelour Couture team for creative direction and insight
+- Thanks to code institute and w3schools for there support